If your dog is in pain, is it okay to give them an aspirin or two?

 Plus, aspirin of any kind isn't FDA-approved as a veterinary medication, and there's a lack of research about safe dosages and effective use.
 Your vet's approval is the only thing that should prompt you to use aspirin for your dog's pain, even if you're considering baby aspirin.

-If you're looking for a short answer, there are two primary using aspirin for your dog's pain.
+If you're looking for a short answer, there are two primary risks using aspirin for your dog's pain.

 -